pliniker/mo-gc/README.md

 * Licensed under dual MIT/Apache-2.0
 * Named after [M-O](http://pixar.wikia.com/wiki/M-O).

-### Contributing
+### Getting involved

 Collaboration is welcome!
-See the TODO file for a list of things that need to be thought through, open an issue, email me with your questions and ideas or find me on `#rust` as `pliniker`.
+Read the linked information for a list of things that need to be thought through, open an issue, email me with your questions and ideas or find me on `#rust` as `pliniker`.